->Advocate for changes in local and state tax structure to reduce the tax burden on artsrelated income and sales.
-In 2007 the state legislature rejected a proposed income tax credit for artists.
-Passage of such a measure would enhance after-tax income for artists, making it easier for artists with limited incomes to remain in New Orleans and attracting additional artists to the city.
+Advocate for changes in local and state tax structure to reduce the tax burden on artsrelated income and sales.
+In 2007 the state legislature rejected a proposed income tax Comment [NJK17]: Text 09-01

 Provide a range of affordable housing options for artists, musicians, and other creative professionals, including using land trusts to ensure continued affordability for communities with large concentrations of creative professionals.

 Suitable light industrial areas should be zoned to allow live-work studios for artists.